nf-core/funcscan/paper/paper.md

 Additionally, each tool often has its own unique output formats, making cross-comparison of results between tools and databases non-trivial, and again requiring inefficient manual postprocessing and inspection.

 This necessity for manual execution and postprocessing of heterogenous outputs impacts the discovery of new drugs.
-For example, antibiotics are typically derived from naturally evolved, bacterially-produced, low molecular weight natural products, and the rate of discovery of novel molecules has seen recent plateauing.
+For example, antibiotics are typically derived from naturally evolved, bacterially-produced, low molecular weight natural products, and the discovery rate of novel molecules has seen recent plateauing.
 In combination with an explosion in the evolution of multidrug resistant bacteria [@ventola_antibiotic_2015; @perry_prehistory_2016; @rascovan_exploring_2016], and a lack of global surveillance both in healthcare and agriculture, this is contributing to a major threat to global health [@murray_global_2022; @world_health_organization_global_2022].
 Therefore high-throughput and scalable approaches are needed to allow the rapid identification of metabolites from novel sources, as well as live monitoring of the spread of antibiotic resistance within microbial populations.